cromz22/sentence-recorder/README.md

 # Sentence Recorder for Code-switched Sentences

-This is a tool to collect read audio given sentences to record.
+This is a tool to collect read audio given code-switched sentences to record.

-Json files that contain the sentences should be placed at `backend/data/json/{task_id}.json` with the following format:
+Json files that contain the code-switched sentences with monolingual references should be placed at `backend/data/json/{task_id}.json` with the following format:

 ```json
 [